godotengine/godot-proposals/.github/ISSUE_TEMPLATE/feature---enhacement-proposal.md

 **Describe how this feature / enhancement will help you overcome this problem or limitation:**

-**Show a mock up screenshots/video or a flow diagram explaining how your proposal will work:**

-**Describe implementation detail for your proposal (in code), if possible:**
+**Describe how your proposal will work, with code, pseudocode, mockups, and/or diagrams:**

 **If this enhancement will not be used often, can it be worked around with a few lines of script?:**